gramat/get-and-clean-cours-project/CodeBook.md

-All **other variables** were selected as the ones involving the means and standard deviations of the same mesurements in original data set. all variables are the average of each original variable for each activity and each subject numeric, rank: -1 - 1
+All **other variables** were selected as the ones involving the means and standard deviations of the same mesurements in original data set.

+Variables are the average of each original variable for each activity and each subject

+numeric, rank: -1 - 1

 * **tBodyAcc.mean.X**